matthewkenzie/tflat-fcc/README.md

 ---

 ## Hardware Requirements

+*This section is inherited from the Belle-II model.
+It will need updating for the FCC attempts.*

 The training process requires a CUDA capable GPU.\
 Your GPU should have 8GB VRAM and your PC should have 16GB RAM.\
 The time needed to complete a training depends on the specific GPU.
 For a NVIDIA A100 GPU the expected time to completion with 10M training samples is ~1 days.\